oscarodrigues/Simulation-of-Virtual-Memory-Paging-System/README.md

 • Used a least recently used write-back policy to implement write capability.

+To run the program, open MATLAB and ensure that all the files are within the same directory.
+Then, just hit run and a simulation will report back with the analysis.

+There are 64k, 256k, and 1M variants but the file sizes were too big for GitHub.
 If you have any more questions, feel free to message me!